Category Archives: Uncategorized

 27) Global Solar Roofing Market

-Projections anticipate that the global solar roofing market will reach 241.6 billion by 2031, partly based on the increasing demand for renewable energy sources.
+Projections anticipate that the global solar roofing market will reach 241.6 billion by 2031, partly driven by increasing demand for renewable energy sources.

 Source: Cision PR Newswire